Central and North America, parts of Asia and south eastern Europe

 This variety is a large evergreen shrub that can reach heights of 3 metres (10 feet), and a spread of 2.5 metres (8 feet) so it will need plenty of room to grow.
 You may also want to prune it to keep it the right size for its position.
 It features highly scented, pure white, double flowers in abundance during early summer.
 This is a very hardy variety and will also tolerate wind, and salt making it ideal for coastal gardens.

-Philadelphus are so easy to grow and so tolerant of most conditions that planting and maintaining one is simplicity itself.
+Philadelphus are extremely easy to grow and are tolerant of most conditions.
+Planting and maintaining one of these shrubs is simplicity itself.
 Pay attention to pruning times to get the most abundant summer blooms.

 Most Mock Orange varieties like full sun or partial shade.
 They will not do well and will not flower profusely if planted in deep shade.
 Philadelphus ‘Coronarius’ will tolerate more shade than most varieties.